 If you’re not reading your free credit report, you could be putting your financial health at risk.
-But you’re not alone: according to the Credit Bureau Association, only 188 000 South Africans access their credit report every year - out of a total of 25 million credit-active consumers.
+But you’re not alone: According to the Credit Bureau Monitor Report*, only 188 000 South Africans access their credit report every year - out of a total of 25 million credit-active consumers.

 Regularly reviewing your credit report should be at the top of the list of your personal financial habits.
 It can tell you the state of your financial background, your personal payment history, and your creditworthiness.
 It even flags identity theft and consumer fraud.
 But to benefit from reviewing a credit report, you have to not only read and understand it, but know how to use the information it contains to your advantage.

 A credit report is a record of your credit history and payment behaviour that is maintained by credit bureaus, such as TransUnion.
 It reflects a 24-month view on your account history and payment behaviour.
 It contains both positive and negative information about how you manage your credit.
 Your report details:

 Every month, lenders send information on your credit and loan history, and your payment record, to credit reporting companies like TransUnion.
 This information is then analysed to create your credit report.

 Excellent question.
 Your credit score is formulated from the information contained in your credit report.

 Having a high credit score might help you to get a lower interest rate on credit products such as a house or vehicle loan.
 A credit report with negative listings such as defaults and judgments; as well as too many enquiries for loans or credit over a short period of time could result in a low credit score, which means you may pay a higher interest rate, or even be denied credit.